jenkins-infra/pipeline-steps-doc-generator/README.md

 # pipeline-plugin-doc-generator
-Creates the documentation for pipeline jobs
+This projects generates the documentation for pipeline jobs.

 ## Development

-Rough outline of interactive development process:
+In order to install and run the project on your local machine, a rough outline of the steps is provided below.

-### Get repositories
+### 1. Get repositories

-You will need
+You will need to clone the following repositories

 * this repo (`jenkins-infra/pipeline-steps-doc-generator`)
 * `jenkins-infra/jenkins.io`
-* `jenkinsci/workflow-aggregator-plugin` (as an easy example)
+* `jenkinsci/schedule-build-plugin` (this plugin is only used as an easy example; you can run similar commands for other plugins too)

+> Make sure that the file structure on your local machine is matching with the one mentioned above

 You will need to temporarily patch `jenkins.io` as follows: